supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_02_WorkingWithTenantProperties.md

 ## Lab Objectives

-In this lab, you will be performing the following tasks:
+After completing this lab, you will be able to:

 - Create a custom subdomains
 - Change the tenant display name